What is a mortgage broker and what does a broker do?

 Market knowledge.

 “Not only will we get our head around the specifics of your financial situation, we also have an in-depth knowledge of the current residential mortgage market.
-Again, this is where a bigger broker is advantageous.
-Clarity, for example, has more than 14 brokers and we’re all constantly sharing information about the trends we’ve noticed when working with lenders.
-We’re across all of the various pricing/rate discountes.
+We’re across all of the various pricing/rate discounts.
 In any given week we can tell you which lenders are giving the lowest interest rates or which ones are tightening their belts."

 Loan structuring and leveraging equity.